gaperton/Type-R/docs/chapters/collection.md

 Create a non-aggregating non-serializable collection.
 The collection does not take ownership in its records.
 In all other aspects it behaves as the regular collection.

-### collection.createSubset( records?, options? )

-Create a non-aggregating serializable collection which is the subset of the given collection.
-Takes the same arguments as the collection's constructor.

-<aside class="notice">Records in the collection must have an `id` attribute populated to work properly with subsets.</aside>

 ### `callback` collection.initialize( records?, options? )

 Initialization function which is called at the end of the constructor.